 Also, with this finish, the dial doesn’t look as plain as those on other members of the new collection while retaining almost the same daytime legibility due to its high-contrast layout.

-The sub-dials (there is a small seconds display at 9 o’clock, as well as a 30-minute and 12-hour chronograph totalizers at 3 and 6 hours respectively) still can’t be used as an example of perfect legibility, but, with a certain effort on your part, can still be readable, although the hands could be a little bit wider to reflect just a tad more light and stay more in line with beefier shape of the main indicators.
+You can’t use the sub-dials (there is a small seconds display at 9 o’clock, as well as a 30-minute and 12-hour chronograph totalizers at 3 and 6 hours respectively) as an example of perfect legibility.
+Well, with a certain effort on your part, they can still be readable, although the hands could be a little bit wider to reflect just a tad more light and stay more in line with the beefier shape of the main indicators.

-As for the caliber that keeps this thing ticking, the Swiss brand still adheres to its original strategy of offering timekeepers that are powered by less advanced mechanisms than those animating watches manufactured by their parent brand, but are still at least on par with competition when it comes to reliability and accuracy.
+As for the caliber that keeps this thing ticking, Tudor still adheres to its original strategy of offering timekeepers that are powered by less advanced mechanisms than those animating watches manufactured by their parent brand, but are still at least on par with the competition when it comes to reliability and accuracy.